 It is a truly magnificent sight, watching all the trees turn from green to yellow to orange and then red.
 In Colorado, this can be especially beautiful, thanks to the aspen groves.
-Now, there are a few places that you can head to if you want to witness the changing of the leaves.
+There are an endless amount of places that you can head to if you want to witness the changing of the leaves.

 It is best to visit the northern mountains during the third week of September.
 On the other hand, if you are headed up to the central mountains, the last week of the month will provide you with quite a view.
 For those heading into the southern mountains, you will find that the leaves change color a little later – around the first week of October.

 There are also different ways to experience these stunning views.
-The most obvious, of course, is on the highways by taking a scenic drive.
+The most obvious, of course, is on the highways by taking a fall colors’ drive.
 However, you can get creative with your sightseeing.
 If you want to get up close and personal with nature, try biking or hiking on the trails.

 The Must-Visit Fall Festivals

 So, let’s first start with the harvest festivals where you will find the Annual Mountain Harvest Festival at the top of the list.
 It takes place in downtown Paonia.
 This is a celebration of all things local and you can find anything from produce to arts and crafts here.

 Now, what is fall without pumpkins?
 You can head out with your family to the Botanic Gardens Pumpkin Festival.
 Of course, the real star of the show is the 7-acre corn maze – try it if you dare!
 Anderson Farms in Erie, 45 minutes north of Denver, features an epic corn maze and pumpkin match.

 Still sticking with the pumpkin theme but moving onto something a little bit zanier, visit the annual Punkin Chunkin Colorado Festival in Aurora.
-Where else can you watch pumpkins being hurtled into the sky?
+Where else can you watch pumpkins being hurled into the sky?

 Now, the Telluride Film Festival isn’t technically a “fall” festival per se.
-Nonetheless, if you are in the area, it is definitely one that you should head down to – it takes place during the first week of September.
+Nonetheless, if you are in the area, it’s definitely one that you should head down to – it takes place during the first week of September.
 Over the years, some notable names such as Ang Lee and Danny Boyle have showcased their work here.

 The Call of the Elks

-The months of September and October are usually known for the elk mating season.
+The months of September and October are usually known as the elk mating season.
 There is a lot more to this than just a display of the birds and the bees.
 One of the more fascinating aspects of this ritual is the bugling of the elk bulls.

 The other interesting thing to see is the elk bulls gathering up their harem for the mating process.
-You will be able to catch a glimpse of seasoned, confident bulls quickly rounding up their cows.
-Or, you can watch as other younger bulls try various unsuccessful methods to find their mates.
+You’ll be able to catch a glimpse of seasoned, confident bulls quickly rounding up their cows.
+Watch too as other younger bulls try various unsuccessful methods to find their mates.
 Both are equally entertaining.